Athithya117/Hybrid-RAGOps-aws/docs/pulumi_aws/01_network/core_network.md

 # Quick mental model for engineers

 * `core_network.py` declares *what* you want; Pulumi will do *how* and *when*.
-* The program performs *declarative* resource creation; side-effects (like Glue ETL runs or Flow Log files landing) happen after creation and may be delayed.
+* The program performs *declarative* resource creation; side-effects (like Flow Log files landing) happen after creation and may be delayed.
-* Treat S3 + Glue/ETL as an eventual consistency pipeline — the program sets up the pipeline, but ingestion and catalog population are asynchronous.
+* Treat S3 + Glue/crawler as an eventual consistency pipeline — the program sets up the pipeline, but ingestion and catalog population are asynchronous.

 ---